18,122 grads of the Ultimate Military Credit Cards Course already know why

 Yes, Chase waives annual fees on all of their personal credit card for active duty military and military spouses.

-Yes, thanks to the Military Lending Act (MLA) and Servicemember's Civil Relief Act (SCRA) laws, American Express (Amex) waives the annual fees on all personal Amex cards for active duty, Guard or Reserve on 30+ day active duty orders, and military spouses.
+Yes, thanks to the Military Lending Act (MLA) and Servicemember's Civil Relief Act (SCRA) laws, American Express (Amex) reduces the annual fees on all personal Amex cards for active duty, Guard or Reserve on 30+ day active duty orders, and military spouses to $0 annual fees.

 Citi waives the annual fees on all of their personal credit cards for active duty military personnel and their spouses, This includes the Citi Prestige card.